mixchad/AddingBitcoin/README.md

 ## AddingBitcoin

-Why?
-Add a Bitcoin Cash (BCH) payment option because it helps you with
+Add a Bitcoin Cash (BCH) payment option to your business because it helps you with:

- 1. **Cash-in-hand** - Instant, cleared payment.
-No waiting weeks or months from card processors
- 2. **No chargebacks** - Fraud protection is built-in, with no cost to you.
- 3. **New business** - BCH nerds seek out and prefer businesses that accept Bitcoin Cash.
+ 1. **New business** - Nerds seek out and prefer businesses that accept Bitcoin Cash
+ 2. **No chargebacks** - Receive online easily and safely with no fraud risk
+ 3. **Cash-in-hand** - Instant, cleared payment.
+No waiting for funds from card processors
- 4. **Sound money** - Non-government, fixed supply.
-It cannot be 'printed' by politicians.
+ 4. **Sound money** - Fixed supply, non-government money - it can't be inflated by the ECB
- 5. **Your education** - Get ahead of curve in crypto education and understanding.

 Do you accept Bitcoin Cash yet?
 Plenty of other merchants <a href="https://acceptbitcoin.cash" target="_blank">already do</a>.

-### Potential Downsides?
+## Tax, Accounting and Practical Steps

+1. Add a Bitcoin Cash payment type to your accounting / point-of-sale system
+	* This is a new option complementing existing such as 'Card' or 'Cash'
+	* It ensures year-end tax assessment and accounting are correct
+2. Set up a BCH wallet on your phone
+	* We recommend <a href="https://wallet.bitcoin.com/" target="_blank">Bitcoin.com</a> wallet
+3. Set up an invoice footer, or clipboard sheet, with your BCH address
+	* The footer is for invoices you send to customers - and remittance advice slips sent to suppliers
+	* The clipboard sheet is for '*bricks and mortar*' in-person sales

+These are explained in detail in the <a href="AddingBitcoin - QuickStart guide.pdf" target="_blank">Quick Start PDF</a>

+[//]: # Commented out <a href="AddingBitcoin - QuickStart guide.pdf" class="btn" target="_blank">Quick Start Guide (PDF)</a>

+### Questions or Concerns?

-One man's downside is another man's advantage, so it depends on your business situation.
-Here are some common reservations
+Here are some common reservations:

+1. Is it worth the learning curve?
+Even if it's free in Euros, is it worth the effort?
+	* It does *not* make sense if your businesses currently has cashflow problems.
+	* For many small businesses however, it is worth it for gaining a niche of loyal customers.
+	* AddingBitcoin's goal is to make it easier for merchants, to encourage more merchant adoption.
-1. Volatility.
-The price in Euros changes *all the time*.
-There is a risk your business could lose money, if you are forced to change BCH into Euros when the price is lower.
+2. Volatility.
+The price in Euros changes all the time.
+    * If you are forced to exchange BCH into Euros when the price is lower, then you would lose money at that time.
-2. Is it worth it?
-Any business process change has an effort 'cost', even though if free in Euros.
-Whether accepting Bitcoin Cash benefits your business enough to offset that will depend on your business type and market.

-## Addressing Potential Downsides

-1. Volatility
-	* Your risk exposure is very low because few people use it today.
-So it means a very small percentage of your turnover would be in BCH.
+	* Howoever your exposure to risk is low, because it's still relatively niche.
+Only a small percentage of turnover would be in BCH.
-	* By not selling into Euros, you can pay *your* suppliers in BCH - use as money - as well as position your business for a potential increase in price.
 	* With fixed supply and *use as money*, the expectation is that the price in Euros will go up over the *long* term - say 3~5 years.
 Nothing is guaranteed however, up or down, as no-one can tell the future.
+	* By *not* selling into Euros you can also pay *your* suppliers in BCH - use as money.
+And position your business for a potential increase in price.
-	* Alternatively, you can convert immediately into Euros at the time of receipt by using a *payment processor*.
-This completely removes volatility risk, but at a small cost overhead similar to the cost of debit cards.
+	* You could also remove volatility risk entirely, but converting immediately into Euros at the time of payment.
+This is done by using a *payment processor*.
+It comes with a small cost overhead, similar to the cost of debit cards.
+Please contact us for recommendations.

-2. Is it worth it?
-	* It would not make sense if your businesses currently has cashflow problems.
-	* But for most small businesses, over the long term, it is very much worth it.
-	* Our goal is to reduce the effort 'cost' to you, in order to increase merchant adoption.

-## Practical Steps, Tax, Accounting

-These are explained in the <a href="AddingBitcoin - QuickStart guide.pdf" target="_blank">Quick Start PDF</a> and summarised below:

-1. Set up a BCH wallet on your phone.
-	* We recommend <a href="https://wallet.bitcoin.com/" target="_blank">Bitcoin.com</a> wallet
-2. Print a "clipboard sheet" and update invoice footer with your BCH address
-	* The clipboard sheet is for '*bricks and mortar*' in-person sales
-	* The footer is for invoices / payment advice slips you send to customers and suppliers
-3. Add a Bitcoin Cash button or option to your PoS/accounting system
-	* This ensures correct accounting and year-end tax assessment

-<a href="AddingBitcoin - QuickStart guide.pdf" class="btn" target="_blank">Quick Start Guide (PDF)</a>

 ## About Us